rackerlabs/docs-cloud-databases/apidocs/dev-guide/api-operations/ha.rst

 Refer to the list of limitations for HA at :ref:`cdb-dg-generalapi-high-availability`.

+Supported datastore versions for HA are MySQL 5.6, Percona 5.6, and MariaDB 10.

 For information about HA Instance Backups, see the following:

 -  To create an HA instance backup, see :ref:`post-create-backup-for-an-ha-instance-version-accountid-backups`.